 And so empowered more than ever, Pinoys create and innovate at a rate unheard of in the past.
 More importantly, they inspire many to step up in assisting local progress for their fellowmen.

-After many years in the corporate world, Hapinoy founder Mark Ruiz grew his career and moved towards social enterprise.
+After many years in the corporate world, Hapinoy founder Mark Ruiz grew his career and moved toward social enterprise.
 “I’m most passionate about bringing happiness and prosperity to every Filipino,” he says.
 “I love the fact that I am doing something beyond me, greater than me.”

 Hapinoy is a social enterprise designed to empower mothers who run sari-sari stores to create sustainable businesses through training, micro-financing, and giving them the opportunity to offer high value products and services in their stores.